BUZZARDGTA/PS3-Blacklist-Sniffer/README.md

 ## Description:

-- Track your blacklisted people new usernames or IPs.
+- Track your blacklisted people new usernames and IPs.
 - Detect blacklisted people who are trying to connect in or who are already in to your session.

 Tested and supported games: